 1. Health benefits are more expensive than ever.

 Would you pay an employee more if they kept doing less and worse work for you?
 Absolutely not!
 That’s just bad business.
 So why do we continue to do the same thing for our health benefits?

 Small businesses are bleeding.
-The New York Times in combined effort with the Kaiser Family Foundation provides a decade lookback at inflation, workers’ earnings, family premium costs, and the average plan deductibles.
+The New York Times and the Kaiser Family Foundation provide a decade lookback at inflation, workers’ earnings, premiums, and deductibles.
 These shocking numbers are proof that traditional insurance costs are unsustainable and downright outrageous.
 Change must come.